Sonroopa Vishal

-Sonroopa Vishal (born 30 October 1977) is Indian writer, poet and author, who writes in the Hindi language.
+Sonroopa Vishal (born 30 October 1977) is an Indian writer, poet and author, who writes in the Hindi language.
 The State Government of Uttar Pradesh awarded her with the Harivansh Rai Bachchan Navodit Geetkaar Award in 2015 and Jagadish Gupta Sarjana Award in 2019.
 Sonroopa Vishal has published three books, including Likhna Zaruri Hai (2014) and America Aur 45 Din (2018), and co-authored several books.

 Early life and education

 She has done an MA in Hindi from Mahatma Jyotiba Phule Rohilkhand University.
 She has also studied Music from Dayalbagh Educational Institute and holds a Sangeet Prabhakar (bachelor of music degree) from Prayag Sangeet Samiti, Allahabad.
 She has done a PhD from Rohilkhand University.
 She is the daughter of famous Hindi poet Dr. Urmilesh Shankhdhar.

 Career

 Sonroopa published her first poetry collection in 2014 titled, Likhna Zaroori Hai.
 The book was well received and won the Harivansh Rai Bachchan Navodit Geetkaar Samman by the State Government of Uttar Pradesh in 2015.

 Her second book, America Aur 45 Din was published in 2018 by Hindi Yugm.
 She wrote this travelogue during her stay in the US when she visited a series of poets' conferences organized in 25 cities of the US by the International Hindi Committee.
 In January 2019, it was launched by Ashok Chakradhar at New Delhi World Book Fair.
 During the launch, Chakradhar said, that the way Sonroopa has seen America in her journey from this point of view is amazing.
 She is seen very beautifully threading the emotions and feelings of the mind.
 In September 2019, she was honoured with the Jagadish Gupta Award for her book America Aur 45 Din by the Uttar Pradesh Hindi Sansthan.

 Her third book is Pichle Baras Ka Gulmohur, a poetry collection which was published in 2019.
 She is the editor of Dr. Urmilesh special issue of Saraswati Suman magazine.
 Her fourth book, Hindi Ghazal Aur Dr. Urmilesh was published in 2021.